Cycling in Copenhagen: Integration

 Bicycles have been admitted on the city's train network for some time to facilitate mixed-mode commuting, and in 2010, the state railways (DSB), made it free to bring bicycles on the train.
 Since then the number of passengers bringing a bicycle on the train have more than tripled, growing from 2.1 million to 7.3 million in 2012.
 To accommodate the growing number of bikes, DSB rebuilt all their S-trains by adding an extra carriage specifically for bikes, while keeping the flexible compartments at each end of the train to accommodate bicycles, as well as prams and wheelchairs, and increased capacity from 22 to 46 bicycles per train.
 Building on the success, DSB has launched additional bicycle initiatives such as opening bike shops in 10 stations, where customers can leave bikes for repair on their morning commute and retrieve them on their way home.
 The company has also introduced various bicycle discounts in their loyalty programme, vowed to install ramps on all stairs and drastically expand bicycle parking at stations.

 Other trains serving the metropolitan area, including the metro, also accept bikes.
-Bicycles are permitted on the city's water buses, known as the Copenhagen Harbour Buses, and since 2011 it has also been possible to bring bicycles on the city's network of commuter express buses, labelled S-Buses, but unlike the s-train they levy a fee of DKK 12 (approx. USD 2), and only commuter trains — along with the s-trains — are exempt from a rush hour curfew.
+Bicycles are permitted on the city's water buses, known as the Copenhagen Harbour Buses, and since 2011 it has also been possible to bring bicycles on the city's network of commuter express buses, labelled S-Buses, but unlike the S-train they levy a fee of DKK 12 (approx. USD 2), and only commuter trains — along with the S-trains — are exempt from a rush hour curfew.
 In addition 15% of train passengers in the metropolitan region cycle to the station.
 Taxis are required by law to carry a bike rack, and passengers can bring a bicycle for a small fee.

 Public bicycles

+Copenhagen currently offers Bycyklen, a bicycle sharing system which launched on 1 April 2014 with electric bicycles equipped with a GPS routing device.
+Unlike its predecessor, Copenhagen City Bikes, this system is not free.

-While the previous system, Copenhagen City Bikes, was considered one of the first examples of modern bike share systems, it was also of little or no use to commuters, and was mainly seen as serving tourists and casual users since it was primarily designed to prevent bike theft.
-This was set to change with the city's new bike share system opening in 2013, which should be designed specifically for commuters, in order to function as a range extender for the public transit system.
-With that in mind, the cities of Copenhagen and Frederiksberg have appointed the operator of the S-train system, DSB to both tender and subsequently run the system.
-In 2013, a new system, Bycyklen, provided by Gobike has been put into function, once fully installed it will provide 1,260 modern bikes with aluminium frame, adjustable seat-height and GPS-guidance.
+While Copenhagen City Bikes was considered one of the first examples of modern bike share systems, it was also of little or no use to commuters, and was mainly seen as serving tourists and casual users since it was primarily designed to prevent bike theft.
+This was set to change with the city's new bike share system opening in 2013, to be designed specifically for commuters, in order to function as a range extender for the public transit system.
+With that in mind, the cities of Copenhagen and Frederiksberg appointed the operator of the S-train system, DSB to both tender and subsequently run the system.
+In 2013, a new system, Bycyklen, provided by Gobike was established, once fully installed it was planned to provide 1,260 modern bikes with aluminium frame, adjustable seat-height and GPS-guidance.
+As of December 2022 they are no longer operating.